by Diane Spicer

 Your hiking gear is different than

-mine in the details, but essentially we both carry a pack, wear sturdy
+But essentially we both carry a pack, wear sturdy

 accessories: trekking poles, for instance.